Treatment Effect Estimation with Efficient Data Aggregation: Introduction

 The remaining paper is organized as follows.
-Section \ref{Sec:framework} presents our framework and introduces our estimator based on data carving.
-Section \ref{Sec:example} begins with an illustrative case analysis to present the heuristics behind the construct of our new estimator.
-Section \ref{Sec:theory} provides details of the carved estimator in the general framework and proves asymptotic unbiasedness of our estimator.
-Numerical experiments that back up our asymptotic results are presented in Section \ref{Sec:simulation}.
-Section \ref{Sec:proofs} provides proofs for our main theory.
+Section \ref{Sec:framework} formally states our problem setup and introduces the main ideas behind our new estimator through a first example.
+In Section \ref{Sec:theory}, we outline the steps to obtain our carved estimator through an aggregation of summary statistics, and develop the asymptotic theory for the new estimator.
+Numerical experiments that support our asymptotic results are presented in Section \ref{Sec:simulation}.
+In Section \ref{sec:real}, we highlight the efficacy of our data aggregation and estimation scheme on synthetic data generated from a clinical trial.
 Section \ref{Sec:conclusion} concludes our work with some summarizing remarks.